SECOND SATURDAY SAFARIS

 Beaver Buddies of the Preserve

 Did you know that beavers are some of our greatest allies in habitat restoration, improvement of water quality, groundwater recharge and wildfire management?
-There’s so much to learn about the role of beavers in protecting our ecosystem, and the Southeast Beaver Alliance is eager to lead us in a walk & talk to learn all about it.
+There’s so much to learn about the role of beavers in protecting our ecosystem, and the Southeast Beaver Alliance was eager to lead us in a walk & talk to learn all about it.

 Coyotes of Atlanta